 Principles of Macroeconomics - ECON 2020-200

-Mark ValkovciOffice Hoursmark.valkovci@colorado.eduTTH: 130-300website: CanvasECON 306
+Mark Valkovci mark.valkovci@colorado.edu website: Canvas Office Hours TTH: 1-2, W: 11-1 ECON 306

-Lecture: TTH: 3:30-4:45 in HALE 270
+Lecture: TTH: 200-315 HUMN 1B50

 Course Content:

 This course builds upon the fundamentals of supply and demand from microeconomics.
 It extends this concept to cover the macroeconomy and develop further theory related to: national production, unemployment, business cycles, and monetary/fiscal policy.
 The goal of this course is to provide students with both a comprehensive understanding of the theory used for analyzing macroeconomic events, as well as the policies and practices we have observed in the national economy.

 Prerequisites:

 Principles of Microeconomics - ECON 2010.
 Please inform me immediately if you do not meet these requirements.
 Failure to do so may result in your withdrawal from the course.

 Students should also feel comfortable with algebraic concepts including fractions, graphing, and solving basic linear equations.
 If you have difficulty with these concepts, please come see me or your teaching assistant in office hours.

 Required Materials:

-i-clicker registered to your ID through mycuinfo N. Gregory Mankiw's Principles of Macroeconomics 8^h ed. online inclusive package with Mindtap is the official textbook package for this course.
+N. Gregory Mankiw's Principles of Macroeconomics 8^h ed. online inclusive package with Mindtap is the official textbook package for this course.
 By enrolling in the class you are automatically signed up to gain access to the package (which includes a full-text electronic copy of the book) via Canvas.
 Mindtap contains a variety of useful guides and tools that can assist in studying.
 Additionally, I will post ungraded practice sets on Mindtap in order to maximize the number of examples students have access to.
 However, there will be no graded assignments posted on Mindtap.
 Any online assignments will be posted on the Canvas course site.

 The package costs \$90 and will be billed to your CU tuition.
-You have the federal right to decline these materials and can do so by following this link: www.cubookstore.com/optout.
+You have the federal right to decline these materials and can do so by following this link:

+www.cubookstore.com/optout.

 If you drop the class before the add/drop date, you will not be billed for these materials.
 Should you decide to opt out, you are responsible for purchasing the textbook through another source.
-In this case, slightly older editions (7th and 6th, preferably no older) can be purchased.
+In this case, slightly older editions (7^{th} and 6^{th} , preferably no older) can be purchased.
 Please note that, by opting out you lose access to Mindtap and all posted materials and therefore cannot access the practice problems and other guides.
+I will discuss this in length on the first day of class.

 Recitations: